 We often get asked which bladesmithing books are best to buy, mostly by people who like to craft their own stuff.

-So we decided to prepare a list of our favorite bladesmithing books, mainly for beginners but several of them have useful tips and tricks for intermediate craftsman too.
+So we decided to prepare a list of our favorite bladesmithing books, mainly for beginners but several of them have useful tips and tricks for the intermediate craftsman too.
 These books are not ranked in any particular order.
-They’re all great books, so check our short description for each and pick which one(s) best suit your needs.
+They are all great books, so check our short description for each and pick which one(s) best suit your needs.

 The Sword: Myth & Reality: Technology, History, Fighting, Forging, Movie Swords by Thomas Laible

-This book is covering everything about swords, not only the actual forging.
+This book covers everything about swords, not only the actual forging.
 It still includes the manufacturing processes of a sword, but that’s not all there is.
 Basically, it covers the historical uses and manufacturing processes of swords in Europe, all the way from the 5th century until today.
 This book brings out all sorts of information that will surprise you.
-It’s definetly oe of the most interesting bladesmithing books you can buy.
+It’s definitely one of the most interesting bladesmithing books you can buy.

 German Swords and Sword Makers Edged Weapon Makers by Richard Bezdek